Courses

 6. What does it cost to obtain NCERT Solutions for Class 11 Business Studies Chapter 9 PDF?

 The PDF for NCERT Solutions for Class 11 Business Studies, Chapter 9, can be accessed with the help of Vedantu's NCERT Solutions for this chapter which is available for free.
-You don't have to spend a single penny and can easily download its PDF that can be viewed anytime, anywhere.
-You no more have to depend on anyone else when you get stuck on any question.
+You don't have to spend a single penny and can easily download its PDF which can be viewed anytime, anywhere.
+You no longer have to depend on anyone else when you get stuck on any question.
 These solutions will help you to prepare the answers from an examination point of view and will help you to master this chapter.

 7. What are the problems of small scale industries in Class 11 Chapter 9?

-The first challenge faced by the small scale industries is that they lack funds and are mostly self-financed.
+The first challenge faced by the small-scale industries is that they lack funds and are mostly self-financed.
 It has only a few external funding sources such as moneylenders or the local financial agencies.
 The second challenge is the shortage of raw materials due to a lack of funding and proper functioning in rural areas.
 The third challenge is the lack of efficiency due to low wages as the labourers hired are also semi-skilled and less efficient.